minesys/mineCORE-4/README.md

 ### TODO: project development map

+> [!NOTE]
+> The list is not final: everything that is being done for mineCORE is not fully declassified, published or implemented.
+The list can be updated and supplemented at any time, keep this in mind.

 - [x] Full implementation of POSIX environment
 - [x] Implementation of UNIX-like system and kernel environment
 - [ ] Implementation of the initial version of the package manager and repository update system